Jeanette Fitzsimons: Political career

 Fitzsimons' first entry into politics was with the Values Party.
 At the 1977 local body elections she stood as a Values Party candidate for the Auckland Regional Authority in the Auckland City and Waiheke Island ward, she was unsuccessful polling second to last.
 She was its energy spokesperson from 1977 to 1982, and stood as a candidate in the 1978 and 1981 elections in the Remuera electorate.
-When the Values Party merged with a number of other groups to form the Green Party, Fitzsimons became an active member of the new organization.
+When the Values Party merged with a number of other groups to form the Green Party, Fitzsimons became an active member of the new organisation.

 When the Green Party joined with several other left-wing parties to form the Alliance Party, Fitzsimons became co-deputy leader, a position she held from 1992 to 1999.
 In the 1993 election, Fitzsimons unsuccessfully contested the Hauraki electorate under the Alliance banner.
 In 1995, she became co-leader of the Green Party, which remained within the Alliance.